klaus-spb/alto-plugin-vs/README.md

 ## Plugin Versus

-Plugin for createing leagues and tournaments on altocms
+Plugin for creating leagues and tournaments on altocms

 Plugin can be used for real sport leagues (univesities soccer/hockey/basketball leagues ) and for virtual tournaments 1 vs 1 or teamplay